microsoft/Azure-Analytics-and-AI-Engagement/Manufacturing/Readme-shell.md

 **Update the dataset with this new data:**

-53. **Navigate** to 'Orchestrate' hub from the left navigation in the 'Synapse Analytics' workspace.
+53. **Navigate** to 'Integrate' hub from the left navigation in the 'Synapse Analytics' workspace.
 54. **Expand** 'Pipelines' node.
 55. **Click** on '1 Master Pipeline'.
 56. **Click** 'Add trigger'.